Summer Annual Weeds and How to Control Them

 Tired of yellow foxtail creeping into your beds and lawn?
 Here’s how to spot it early and keep this pesky weed from stealing space in your garden.

-Yellow foxtail is related to giant foxtail (Setaria faberi) and green foxtail (Setaria viridis), but it is the most widespread species.
-Although its plumes are smaller, it produces larger seeds, which makes it especially persistent.
+Yellow foxtail is closely related to giant foxtail (Setaria faberi) and green foxtail (Setaria viridis), but it is the most widespread species.
+Giant foxtail (Setaria faberi), with its nodding, gold-purple plumes, is particularly troublesome in corn fields.
+Green foxtail (Setaria viridis), has green to purplish plume that are straight to slightly nodding .
+It's most common in the Midwest.
+Although its plumes are smaller, yellow foxtail produces larger seeds with more bristles.

 Yellow foxtail is a coarse-textured grassy weed with upright, narrow seed plumes with yellowish bristles in mid-summer.